 With traditional software development, developers create code tailored to one computing environment.
 But when it’s deployed in another environment, the app often runs with bugs and errors.
 For example, this is why you might find that not all mobile apps work for both iPhones and Androids.
 They were built with a specific operating system in mind.

 The rising trend and solution to this problem is containerization, which packages an application and all its dependencies in a lightweight, uniform set of libraries and APIs.
 Because the containers are standardized, applications can be up and running quickly in multiple computing environments.
 Additionally, each container is only tens of MBs in size; a single server can host multiple applications—saving costs toward hardware and maintenance.

 These four cloud trends are set to grow and seriously improve cloud computing for a multitude of industries.
 If your organization hasn’t upgraded to the cloud, you could be missing out on significant opportunities to make your processes more efficient, increase revenue, and find cost savings.

 Your software solutions should work seamlessly together to build your business.
 We would love to chat more with you about bringing your software up-to-date to meet your company’s needs.
-Rangeline Solutions is a boutique Enterprise Resource Planning (ERP) solutions provider using Microsoft Dynamics 365 to drive digital excellence for manufacturing and distribution organizations.
+Rangeline Solutions, a Nexer Group Company is a boutique Enterprise Resource Planning (ERP) solutions provider using Microsoft Dynamics 365 to drive digital excellence for manufacturing and distribution organizations.

 Request a consultation today!